Camper Information

 1. The Camp provides potable water to the public, and in the main Lodge, Retreat Cabin and bathhouse.

 2. The cabins include covered propane wall heaters, bunks or beds with covered mattresses, plus blankets and pillows.
-(Linen service, providing sheets, will be available soon.)
+(Linen service, providing sheets, will be available later.)

 3. The bathhouse and Retreat Cabin have hot showers and sinks, flush toilets, toilet paper and paper towels.